andrewchester/StudentList/README.md

 # StudentList

-A program for managing students
+A program for managing a list of students